brucemack/kc1fsz-rc1/docs/users.md

 | 25  | NC                      |    |

 NOTES:
-* The terms "audio in" and "audio out" are from the perspective of the controller.
-The "audio in" pins take audio from a receiver and the "audio out" pins deliver audio to a transmitter.
+* The terms "audio in" and "audio out" should be interpreted from the perspective of the controller.
+The audio in pins take audio from a receiver and the audio out pins deliver audio to a transmitter.
 * Audio in and out pins have DC blocking capacitors.
 * Audio out pins support 0 to 1.5Vpp into a 600 ohm load.
 * The COS/CTCSS are 5V logic inputs.
 The software allows the polarity of these controls to be configured to support positive or negative logic (depending on radio)